-Melissa was principal bassoonist of the Queensland Youth Symphony for two years under the renowned John Curro, touring internationally with the orchestra in 2008 and performing the Weber Concerto in 2009.
-She has been a participant of AYO National Music Camp, the Australian International Summer Orchestral Institute, and SydneySinfonia and has played at such festivals as the Bangalow Music Festival and the Australian Festival of Chamber Music.
+During her studies Melissa was also principal bassoonist of the Queensland Youth Symphony for two years under the renowned John Curro, touring internationally with the orchestra in 2008 and performing the Weber Concerto in 2009.
+She has been a participant of AYO National Music Camp, the Australian International Summer Orchestral Institute, and Sydney Sinfonia and has played at such festivals as the Bangalow Music Festival and the Australian Festival of Chamber Music.

 Since 2007, Melissa has worked casually with the Sydney Symphony, Australian Chamber Orchestra, Opera Australia Orcheatra, Melbourne Symphony Orchestra, Tasmanian Symphony Orchestra, Queensland Symphony Orchestra, Orchestra Victoria, and has played with various chamber groups in Brisbane, Melbourne and Sydney including the Melbourne Chamber Orchestra, Camerata of St Johns, Arcko, Southern Cross Soloists and Orchestra Romantique.

 Melissa teaches bassoon at Newington College, Cranbrook and St Andrew’s Cathedral School as well as teaching both clarinet and bassoon privately.